In short: yes, some do. The longer answer is more useful.

 Every Definite Articles apparel item - including the Trimline 7/8 Legging, the Riverline Racerback Bra, and our Men’s collection - is independently lab-tested at the finished garment level for BPA, PFAS, and 50+ other substances commonly found in activewear.

-Test reports are kept on file and shared on request - not just claimed.
+Test reports are kept on file and shared on request - we don't just make a claimed or assumption, we prove it.

 What to ask before you buy